Epipremnum pinnatum is easy to care for, according to the University of Florida.

 Almost all the plants from the Araceae family rely on sunlight to maintain their beautiful characteristic colors.

-The same is the case with the Epipremnum Pinnatum plant, which enjoys bright, indirect sunlight.
+The same applies to the Epipremnum Pinnatum plant, which enjoys bright, indirect sunlight.

 Please place it in front of the northeast or south-facing window for the most colorful and healthiest foliage.

 If left in the harsh sunlight for too long, such as the afternoon sun,

 the Epipremnum Pinnatum plants undergo leaf scorching, or the leaves curl to reduce their surface area.